 Caravan Compilation is a simple construction using a minimal representation of a common building.
 The resulting shapes are stacked-up, the forms are empty and fragile (mobile) homes, echoing building bricks but ones which would be unsustainable to carry their own weight.

 Peel IMMA started from the idea of peeling off the faҫade of the museum from top to bottom in a continuous 360 degree motion (similar to peeling an apple).
-Doing so has resulted in a representation of the building as a long strip of architectural parts and features; strips of windows, roof tiles, brick work and a door, here and there.
+Doing so has resulted in a representation of the building as a long strip of architectural parts and features; strips of windows, roof tiles, brickwork and a door, here and there.
 In contrast to the visual iconography of The Royal Hospital Kilmainham the second piece is constructed from copies of the original architectural drawings.
-Both strips of the buildings circumference I used are 20cm in height and following cutting and assembling they have resulted in a 16 metre strip.
-For scale purposes IMMA is about 20 meters in height, which in theory would make a strip of 1.6 kilometres.
-I have displayed both works hanging on a hook like ropes or a strip of film.
+Both strips of the building’s circumference used are 20cm in height and following cutting and assembling they have resulted in a 16 metre strip.
+For scale purposes, IMMA is about 20 meters in height, which in theory would make a strip of 1.6 kilometres.
+I have displayed both works hanging on a hook, like ropes or a strip of film.

 Untitled consists of domestic materials combined to form a house.
 This house is an empty space under construction where the windows are blinded to obscure the observers view from the developments inside.
 The selected materials are moulded and printed with textures and shapes that simulate classical domestic environments.

-Finally Bored Art illustrates an institutional situation but it is difficult to tell what is going on.
-The way the work is leaning against the wall and the brief abandonment of the piece, for me, resembles a kind of weariness that is very common with people confronted with public areas, buildings or museums, or maybe even art itself.
+Finally, Bored Art illustrates an institutional situation but it is difficult to tell what is going on.
+The work is leaning against the wall and the brief abandonment of the piece resembles a kind of weariness that is very common with people confronted with public areas, buildings or museums, or maybe even art itself.